hotneim/lg/README.md

 FTSE come first, and supply the conditional value for DAX and SMI through the vector *condition*, now having two elements.

-# Independence tests and test of financial conatgion
+# Independence tests and test of financial contagion

 The following statistical tests are available: